herpingdo/pc/USAGE.md

-pc is a stack-based calculator.
+pc is a stack-based calculator that operates on double-precision floating point numbers.
 There are a few operators/commands which you can type on the REPL.
 They are listed below:

 +: Pop two numbers off of the stack, add them, and push the result.
 -: Pop two numbers off of the stack, subtract the second from the first, and push the result.